awsdocs/aws-lambda-developer-guide/doc_source/configuration-filesystem.md

 + [CreateFunction](API_CreateFunction.md)
 + [UpdateFunctionConfiguration](API_UpdateFunctionConfiguration.md)

-To connect a function a file system, use the `update-function-configuration` command\.
+To connect a function to a file system, use the `update-function-configuration` command\.
 The following example connects a function named `my-function` to a file system with ARN of an access point\.

 ```
 $ ARN=arn:aws:elasticfilesystem:us-east-2:123456789012:access-point/fsap-015cxmplb72b405fd